Skip to content

 Try

-' loop while the entered line is not empty
+' loop as long as the line entered is not empty

 End While